 - Notability is not the same as popularity.

-- A Wikipedia article about a bug is easier to get than one about a person or business.
+- A Wikipedia article about a bug is easier to get compared to one about a person or business.

-Wikipedia can be a headache for anyone trying to use the platform for marketing and promotional purposes.
+Wikipedia can be a big headache for anyone trying to use the platform for marketing and promotional purposes.
 The founders of Wikipedia specifically forbid using it as a marketing platform.
 But its popularity and pervasive high search engine rankings attract marketers and business owners alike, though few are able to master Wikipedia's many pitfalls.
-The biggest pitfall of all is notability.
+The biggest impediment to a Wikipedia page is notability.

 At the end of the day, it's still an encyclopedia.
 Wikipedia is not a platform on which just any average business profile can appear.

 To put some distance between those two purposes, Wikipedia instituted a set of notability guidelines a subject must have to be eligible to have its own article.
 These guidelines give Wikipedia editors a concrete method of determining whether a subject should have a standalone article, be mentioned in a “parent” article, or even be included on the platform at all (most fall into this latter category).